Aquiles Serdán metro station

 Aquiles Serdán (Estación Aquiles Serdán) is a station along Line 7 of the Mexico City Metro.
 It is located in the Colonia La Preciosa neighborhood of the Azcapotzalco borough of northwestern Mexico City.

 General information

 The station opened on 29 November 1988.

 Name and iconography

 Its logo represents the bust of Aquiles Serdán, a martyr in the Mexican Revolution.

 Ridership

+Services and accessibility

+The station Aquiles Serdán has accessibility for the disabled.
+It has services such as turnstiles and information screens.